Sommerregen/grav-plugin-archive-plus/README.md

 ## License

 Copyright (c) 2015 [Benjamin Regler][github].
 See also the list of [contributors] who participated in this project.
-A lot of credits also go to [Andy Miller](https://github.com/getgrav/) who wrote the Archives plugin, which this project is based on.
+A lot of credits also goes to [Andy Miller](https://github.com/getgrav/) who wrote the Archives plugin this project is based on.

 [Licensed](LICENSE) for use under the terms of the [MIT license][mit-license].